Skip to content

 IX.REMINDERS

-18. Section 6A of the Import and Export Ordinance stipulates that no person shall import or export any article specified in the Schedules to the Regulations except under and in accordance with a licence issued by the Director-General of Trade and Industry.
-Any person who contravenes this provision shall be guilty of an offence and is liable:
+19. Section 6A of the Import and Export Ordinance stipulates that no person shall import or export any article specified in the Schedules to the Regulations except under and in accordance with a licence issued by the Director-General of Trade and Industry.
+Any person who contravenes this provision commits an offence and is liable

 1. on summary conviction to a fine of HK$500,000 and to imprisonment for two years; and